Promoting positive behaviour

 We also aim to provide a clear graduated system of sanctions for problem behaviour that is fair and transparent, related to clearly defined levels of behaviour, and which is used consistently throughout the school.
 Please see our full behaviour policy here.

-The Levels of Behaviour posters are displayed throughout the school and made explicit to the children.
+The Levels of Behaviour poster is displayed throughout the school and made explicit to the children.
 Each level lists the types of behaviour that would be categorised at that level, and the range of sanctions that can be used at the teacher’s discretion.
-See the FS & KS1 poster here and the KS2 poster here.